csr632/vite-pages-example/pages/pages$.md

 # Pages

-Vite pages use filesystem based routing.
+vite-pages use filesystem based routing.
 You can create a page by simply creating a file: `page-name$.tsx`.
-Notice the `$` **at the end of the filename**.
-Vite pages recognize it and know it is a page file.
+Notice the `$` **at the end of the filename**. vite-pages recognizes it and know it is a page file.

 If the filename is `index$.tsx`, the page url path will be the path of the directory.